muchrosidi/muchrosidi.github.io/_pages/research.md

 populist policies to win favor and votes.
 If that is the case, the widespread adoption of vehicle tax amnesty will likely remain a common practice.

-**Presentation**: Association for Budgeting and Financial Management (ABFM) Fall 2023 Conference and National Tax Association (NTA) 116th Annual Conference on Taxation 2023, both in Denver Colorado
+**Presentation**: Association for Budgeting and Financial Management (ABFM) Fall 2023 Conference and National Tax Association (NTA) 116th Annual Conference on Taxation 2023, both in Denver Colorado.

 #### **Works in Progress**: